crypto-org-chain/cronos-docs/docs/bridge/webapp.md

 This will send a transaction request to your wallet; please confirm on your wallet screen to ultimately authorize the transfer.

 Please note that after bridging the tokens, they will be converted into the destination blockchain-supported tokens.
-[FAQ link]
+See [FAQ](./faq.md) for more information

 <img src="./assets/webapp_confirmation_screen.png"  alt="centered image" />